Shitovdm/SupremeBot/README.md

 <h3>https://shitovdm.github.io/SupremeBot/</h3>

 **Attention!
 The bot is under development.
-About all errors, please write in issues.**
+About all errors, please write in issues.
+I work in my spare time.**

 # Features
 The bot has many advantages, such as: